michael-andretta/pihole_resources/README.md

 [![GitHub issues](https://img.shields.io/github/issues/michael-andretta/pihole?style=flat)](https://github.com/michael-andretta/pihole/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/michael-andretta/pihole?style=flat)](https://github.com/michael-andretta/pihole/pulls)

-A curated collection of configurations, blocklists, and resources for Pi-hole DNS filtering and ad-blocking.

 ## ⚠️ Disclaimer

 **Use at your own risk.** This repository is provided as-is without any warranty or guarantee.
 While these configurations and lists are intended to improve privacy and security: